richardjhong/tokenmaster/README.md

   - occasion date
   - occasion location

 To list a contract, the contract itself has an onlyOwner modifier to finish the listing; as such the button UI to list an occasion will only display if the connected user account's address matches the contract owner's address.

 Beyond these features, the useLoadBlockchain custom React hook changes whenever the user connects to a different account.
-The hook also listens for two emitted events from the contract; whenever the contract owner lists a new occasion or whenever a new NFT is minted.
+The hook also listens for two emitted events from the contract: whenever the contract owner lists a new occasion or whenever a new NFT is minted.
 In the case of the former, the newly created occasion is appended to the list of occasions; in the case of the latter, the contract balance is updated.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>